C4Labs/C4iOS/README.md

 ### Contributing

 There are many ways to contribute to C4 and we really appreciate any contributions.
 It can be anything from better documentation to a brand new feature.
-To get started take a look at our [contribution guidelens](CONTRIBUTING.md).
+To get started take a look at our [Contribution Guidelines](CONTRIBUTING.md).

 ### Community